wp-plugins/wplike2get/readme.txt

 * gplusone => true|false
 * single => true|false *if true show only on singular views (since v1.2.2)*
 * home_text => some text *only displayed when single is true (since v1.2.2)*
+* like_url => url for all activated social networks to like
+* facebook_url => add the url the user should like, will not detect likes from the past
+* twitter_url => add the url the user should tweet/follow, will not detect likes from the past
+* gplusone_url => add the url the user should plus, will not detect likes from the past

 == Installation ==